 After my internship with the Maple Counseling Center, I began working in private practice.
 During this time, I gained experience in schools with children and adolescents ages 4-15.
 I work behaviorally with students suffering from social/emotional dysregulation due to ADHD, Autism spectrum disorders, and intellectual disability.
 In addition to working with kids, I work side by side with families and teachers, to foster a consistent environment where their children can make positive and lasting changes.

-At the beginning of 2017, I began my training in Eye Movement Desensitization and Reprocessing (EMDR).
+In March of 2017 I began my training in Eye Movement Desensitization and Reprocessing (EMDR).
 It is a unique and integrative psychotherapy approach that has been extensively researched and proven effective for the treatment of trauma.
 I currently utilize this approach with clients who have a diagnosis of PTSD, in addition to clients who suffer from depression and anxiety.
 EMDR can offer a refreshing and swift approach to the treatment of complex trauma.
 Contact me for more information on EMDR therapy, and how this may be the best treatment for your goals.